mariamma/WACXRDataset/README.md

 covid_binary_test folder contains test images collected from [COVIDNet dataset](https://github.com/lindawangg/COVID-Net), which has ethics committee approval and informed consent. covid_binary_test_whatsapp folder contains images in covid_binary_test passed through WhatasApp.
 COVID-19 images are present in 1_COVID-19 folder and non-COVID images are present in 0_NON_COVID folder.

-Wang L, Lin ZQ, Wong A. Covid-net: A tailored deep convolutional neural network design for detection of covid-19 cases from chest x-ray images.
-Scientific Reports.
-2020 Nov 11;10(1):1-2.
+#Acknowlegements

+We would to acknowledge XraySetu, IISC Bengaluru, Niramai Health Analytix for their support in conducting this research

-For any queries/colloborations, please contact:
+If you want to use our dataset or for any queries/colloborations, please contact:

 mariammaa@iisc.ac.in